RJ722/marcgg.github.com/_posts/2018-05-30-vulture-how-to.md

 * A variable/function/class which is defined, but is never utilised by your program.
 * Code after return statement in a function/method.
-* Code inside an `if False:` statement. (:facepalm:) - (Remember that time you were debugging a really long if else ladder and you wanted only one branch to be executed, so you made all others `False` - Yeah, Vulture ensures that you don't commit that code)
+* Code inside an `if False:` statement. (:facepalm:)

 #### Why on holy Earth would I write dead code in my own software?

 > For the same reason you introduce bugs in it ;-)

-Dead code isn't intentionally introduced into the source code, instead it just crawls in through tiny seipps of carelessness and lack of attention, which is completely humane.
+Dead code isn't intentionally introduced into the source code, instead it just crawls in through tiny sieves of carelessness and lack of attention, which is completely humane.
 Some of the most common causes of dead code are:

 * **Refactoring** - Many a times, programmers delete some legacy code which used to call a function (or use an import) and rewrite it in a different manner.
 Thus, eliminating the need of those old functions/imports.
 Now, these unused functions/imports are dead.
 * **Misspellings** - Was it `increase_temperature` or `temperatur_increase`???
 Hmmm, let's go with `increase_temperature` - If both of these
   names are already defined in your codebase, and you used the wrong one, not only have you introduced dead code, but also a bug into your program.
 Luckily, Vulture would help you catch those bugs.
-* **During debugging** - As humans, we tend to be lazy and that is why instead of using debugger checkpoints, we tend to use debug strings and oddly placed `return` & `break` statements.
+* **During debugging** - As humans, we tend to be lazy and that is why instead of using debugger checkpoints, we tend to use debug strings like `"Reached here"` and `"Here2"` and obscurely placed `return` & `break` statements.
 If not paid attention, these changes can be committed and would again introduce bugs alongside dead code.

-By now, it must be evident that having dead code is **bad** - it can cause bugs, confusion for newcomers and it shrinks your program size and that you should remove it.
+By now, it must be evident that having dead code is **evil** - it causes bugs, confusion for newcomers and unnecessarily increases your program size and that you should absolutely remove it.
 It also helps improve maintainability and code quality of your program.

 In the next post, I would continue with how to install Vulture and how to use it.